• Free shipping on all orders

 1. Grooming Gloves

 Grooming gloves are not only great for your pet, but they can also help remove dog fur from your blankets.
-Simply run your hand along with the fabric as you would your pet.
+Simply run your hand along the fabric as you would your pet.
 The hair will come right up, plus you can throw the gloves into the washer and dryer.

 2. Lint Roller Designed For Pets